riverbed/Riverbed-Community-Toolkit/SteelConnect/Azure-EX-Templates/he_ha_multi_region/README.md

   - Riverbed Controller
   - Riverbed Analytics

-- **Role:** At least &quot;contributor&quot; level role is required to the Terraform user used to run this template.
+- **Role:** At least &quot;contributor&quot; role on the subscription is required to the Terraform user used to run this template.

 # Usage: